-Please remember that address changes with supporting documentary proof (copy of the exchange of contracts or a tenancy agreement of at least 6 months) will only be accepted up until 15 February 2022.
-Any later changes of address will be dealt with after the allocation date of 1 March 2022.
+Please remember that address changes with supporting documentary proof (copy of the signed exchange of contracts/completion or a signed tenancy agreement of at least 6 months) will only be accepted up until 15 February 2023.
+Any later changes of address will be dealt with after the allocation date of 1 March 2023.

-Once places have been allocated (after 1 March 2022), you may request a change of school but it may be difficult to meet your revised preference.
+Once places have been allocated (after 1 March 2023), you may request a change of school but it may be difficult to meet your revised preference.
 All requests for a change of preference must be made in writing.